hovig88/CMEECourseWork-Remote/Week1/README.md

 ## Acknowledgements

-I would like to thank Master Jedi Samraat for accepting me as his young padawan!
+I would like to thank Master Jedi Samraat Pawar for accepting me as his young padawan!